-“It’s got plenty of power,” adds Myers.
+“It’s got plenty of power,” Myers says.
 “With the four-speed cutter, you can select the speed you want to run the cutter at, and then adjust your ground speed accordingly.
-That way, you get the most power out of the engine.
+That way you get the most power out of the engine.
 The faster you run the cutter, the faster you can run your ground speed.”

 The Cobb County project was one of Blount’s first with the new Roadtec stabilizer.
 On another project, a parking lot, the contractor used the SX-8e to stabilize the soil with cement – working 21 inches deep.

 The first step on the Cobb County project was to spread Portland Cement on the deteriorated asphalt at a rate of 45 pounds per square yard, using a spreader truck.
 Next came the SX-8e, working 8 feet wide.
 The roadway was 36 feet wide, so it required five passes to cover the full width.
 “We’re injecting water as we mix the cement into the recycled material,” says Myers.
 “Our mix design calls for the addition of 1.5 to 2 percent of water by weight.”

 A single-drum padfoot machine, follows the stabilizer to achieve deep compaction.
 Next Blount used a motor grader to shape the roadway, and followed that with more passes from the padfoot roller.
 “Then we put a rubber-tired roller on it, and we ran a steel drum roller behind that,” says Myers.